 The sales increases for the three-month and nine-month periods ended October 2, 2010 included favorable foreign currency translation effects of \$3.4 million and \$14.0 million, respectively, related to the year-over-year strengthening of most international currencies versus the U.S. dollar, most notably the Japanese yen, Korean won, Singaporean dollar and Taiwanese dollar, offset partly by a weaker Euro.
 The sales increases for the three-month and nine-month periods also included sales of \$0.7 million and \$6.1 million from the Company's Pureline subsidiary, which was acquired in July 2009.
 In addition, the first quarter of 2010 included 13 weeks versus 12 weeks in the first quarter of 2009.
-Excluding these factors, net sales rose approximately 57% and 88% for the three-month and nine-month periods.
+Excluding these factors, net sales rose approximately 57% and 88% for the three-month and nine-month periods in 2010 when compared to the year-ago periods.